arpitbbhayani/articles/blogs/idf.md

 The IDF was heuristically proposed in the paper "[A statistical interpretation of term specificity and its application in retrieval](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.8343&rep=rep1&type=pdf)" (Spärck Jones, 1972) and was originally called Term Specificity.

 # The intuition behind IDF
-In order to quantify the term rarity, we need to give higher weight to the term that occurs in fewer documents and lesser weights to the frequent terms.
-Thus this measure (weight) `w` of the term is inversely proportional to the number of documents in which it is present (called Document Frequency) - and hence referred to as Inverse Document Frequency.
+In order to quantify the term rarity, the heuristic says we need to give higher weight to the term that occurs in fewer documents and lesser weights to the frequent ones.
+Thus this measure (weight) `w` of the term is __inversely proportional__ to the number of documents in which it is present (called Document Frequency) - and hence the measure is called Inverse Document Frequency.

 ![IDF Inversely proportional to Document Frequency](https://user-images.githubusercontent.com/4745789/76211536-85237d00-622c-11ea-82f5-c0b655634839.png)